Abirii/Camara-Remote-Control/README.md

 # Controlling video by hand gestures
-Controlling the speed of a video base on the number of fingers that's being held up.
+Video speed monitoring by fingers held up and down.

 1 for backward.